 Hit the Meditation Cushion:

-Although it may be easy to assume that your mindful eating practice should start and end at the kitchen table, the truth is that it’s vitally important to develop your mindfulness capabilities with a regular sitting meditation practice.
+Although it may be easy to assume that your mindful eating practice should start and end at the kitchen table.
+If you don’t have a kitchen table just yet, or are thinking of getting one then you might want to take a look at something like this 8 seater glass dining table, to give you a better idea of what you could get.
+The truth is that it’s vitally important to develop your mindfulness capabilities with a regular sitting meditation practice.
 In fact, you ability to eat mindfully will undoubtedly be dependent on the work you do sitting on the cushion.
 Because we have been continually conditioned to eat mindlessly, and also because each and every meal comes with a plethora of attention grabbing external stimuli, regularly practicing meditation in a silent and distraction free environment will be essential to your success.

 Cultivate the Intention & Setup Mindful Eating Reminders: